johannesgerer/buchhaltung/README.md

 buchhaltung match
 ```

-This command asks the user for the offsetting accounts of imported transactions, or more specifically, transaction whose second posting's account begins with `TODO`.
+This command asks the user for the offsetting accounts of imported transactions, or more specifically, transaction whose second posting's account begins with `TODO` and does not match any regex in [`ignoredAccountsOnMatch`](config.yml).

 Have a look at the example output [here](example_output/match.md).

 The significantly speed up this process, it learns the account mapping from existing transactions in the configured [`ledgers.imported`](config.yml) file using the original source of the imported transaction.

 Please note that you will have to enter account information in **reverse order**: for example `Expenses:Food` has to be entered as `Food:Expenses`.
 See [this](#input-and-tab-completion) information about the account input field.